All Episodes

 That's the real thing.

-You guys know what you guys know what that means.
+You guys know what that means?

 Since the last time you came, that's become a thing.

-Yeah, I was about to say that's just become a recent thing.
+Yeah, I was about to say, that's just become a recent thing.

-And do you do you know what it means?
+And do you know what it means?

-You know, that was a girl who was dying alone in public, and that was a guy who was let out 14 times.
+You know, that was a girl who was dying alone in public.

 He didn't have to post bail.